SkriptLang/skript-reflect/docs/basics/running-java-code.md

 ### Calling non-public fields

-If the field you're trying to use is not public, you must prefix the field name with the declaring class in brackets.
+If the field you're trying to access is not public, you may have to prefix the field name with the declaring class in brackets.
 Since an object may have a non-public field with the same name in multiple superclasses, you must explicitly specify where to find the field.

 {% code-tabs %}
 {% code-tabs-item title="example.sk" %}